 Winter Holidays | Multitasking Lessons for Classroom or Performance

-Many music classes are working to prepare for holiday music programs this time of year.
-Several of my favorite elementary music activities are holiday lessons.
-Like many schools, our area schools have diverse populations.
+This time of year many music classes are working to prepare for holiday programs.
+Several of my favorite elementary music lessons are holiday songs and activities.
+Like many districts, our area schools have diverse populations.
 It is VERY important to mirror that diversity in our music programs.

-It is hard to find lessons and songs that have musically rewarding performance opportunities for varied ages and abilities and teach music literacy skills.
+It is hard to find songs and activities that have musically rewarding performance opportunities for varied ages and abilities that also teach music literacy skills.
 So, over the years, I have collected songs and created my own Orff arrangements for the elementary classroom.
 Click to listen to each K-5 differentiated Orff arrangement below.